 I love this recipe for so many reasons.
 Soaking the squid in buttermilk creates an incredible tenderness on the inside.
 The inclusion of rice flour lends to the perfect crunch on the outside.
-Oh…and have you ever had fried lemons before…OMG!
-The simple dipping sauce at the end…just two ingredients…adjust to your desired heat level.
+Oh, and have you ever tasted fried lemons?
+OMG!
+The simple dipping sauce at the made with just two ingredients sends this recipe over the top.
+Feel free to adjust to your desired heat level.

 Shake off any excess flour and begin frying the zucchini in batches.
 Do not overcrowd the pot.
 Fry until they are nice and golden brown.
 Repeat the same process with the lemons.
 Drain on paper towels and salt immediately.

 After frying the zucchini and lemons you may need to change the oil.
 For me, I just felt like I had too much flour in the oil and wanted a nice golden brown on the calamari.
 Transfer the calamari from the buttermilk to the flour mixture.
 Allow any extra buttermilk to drain off.
 Coat the calamari and drop into the oil, in batches.

 As soon as the calamari turn a light golden brown, remove from oil and drain on paper towels.
 Salt immediately.
 Repeat until all of the calamari have been fried.
 Mix the fried calamari, zucchini and lemons together on a platter.
 Garnish the Fritto Misto with fresh chopped parsley, lemon wedges and a side of Sriracha Mayo.
 As mentioned early, this dish is best served right out of the fryer.
 ENJOY!